ycheng22/ycheng22.github.io/_posts/2021-09-30-2020_Houston_flights_delay_dashboard.md

 Bokeh is a Python library for creating interactive visualizations for modern web browsers.
 According to this [blog](https://towardsdatascience.com/data-visualization-with-bokeh-in-python-part-one-getting-started-a11655a467d4), I collected information about all flights depart Houston in 2020 and created similar dashboard.

-According to Bokeh's introduction on [widgets](https://docs.bokeh.org/en/latest/docs/user_guide/interaction/widgets.html):

-There are two ways to use a widget’s functionality:
+According to Bokeh's introduction on [widgets](https://docs.bokeh.org/en/latest/docs/user_guide/interaction/widgets.html), there are two ways to use a widget’s functionality:

 - A `CustomJS` callback.
 This approach will work in standalone HTML documents or Bokeh server apps.